-Yeast infection: If you suspect this, chat to your doctor as there is a chance you can pass it on to your baby during childbirth.
+- Yeast infection: If you suspect this, chat with your doctor, as there is a chance you can pass it on to your baby during childbirth.

 How do you treat vaginal sensitivity?

-Pregnancy massage: Removing some of the general tension you are experiencing can go a long way.
+- Pregnancy massage: A prenatal massage can do wonders for removing some of the general tension you are experiencing on your journey.

-Take antibiotics as prescribed for certain STIs and bacterial infections.
+- Take antibiotics: as prescribed for certain STIs and urinary infections like cystitis.

 No, this is not fun.